vuesalad/vueducks/README.md

 # vueducks
-all kinds of duck example for vue and maybe nodejs too
+All kinds of duck example for vue and maybe nodejs too.